cmuparlay/PIM-tree/README.md

 Host and DPU applications ending with `energy` are used to collect energy consumption data.

+Note: Our codes uses [PAPI](https://icl.utk.edu/papi/) as performance collectors.
+Please install this codebase before you run.

 ## Running

 The basic structure for a running command is: